brillout/wildcard-api/examples/todo-list/readme.template.md

 ### View Telefunctions

-(With _view telefunction_ we denote an telefunction that retrieves data.)
+(With _view telefunction_ we denote a telefunction that retrieves data.)

 ```js
 !INLINE ./api/view.telefunc.js